WarioWare, Inc.: Mega Microgames!

-WarioWare, Inc.: Mega Microgames!, stylized as WarioWare, Inc.: Mega Microgame$! and known as WarioWare, Inc.: Minigame Mania in the PAL regions, is a minigame compilation video game developed by Nintendo R&D1 and published by Nintendo for the Game Boy Advance.
+WarioWare, Inc.: Mega Microgames!, known as WarioWare, Inc.: Minigame Mania in PAL regions, is a 2003 action game developed and published by Nintendo for the Game Boy Advance.
 The debut title in the WarioWare series, the game is about rapid completion of "microgames", short minigames given to the player consecutively and with increasing speed per each game complete.
 The game's concept was inspired by the "Sound Bomber" mode of Mario Artist: Polygon Studio for the Nintendo 64DD.
-The music and sound effects (including Wario's voice clips) were recycled from Wario Land 4.
+Many of the music tracks and sound effects (including Wario's voice clips) were recycled from Wario Land 4.
 The game was produced by Takehiro Izushi and directed by Hirofumi Matsuoka.
 Matsuoka was also the director of Polygon Studio.
 Mega Microgames! was released in 2003; in Japan in March, in North America and Europe in May and in Australia in June.

 Upon its release, WarioWare, Inc.: Mega Microgames! received critical acclaim, winning GameSpot's Editor's Choice Award and Most Innovative Game Award of 2003, among other awards.
 It is also revered as one of the greatest games of all time.
 The game went on to receive a multiplayer-focused remake called WarioWare, Inc.: Mega Party Games! on the GameCube.
 The game went on to spawn the WarioWare series of video games, which all have the same formula of gameplay as the debut title, with the exception of Game & Wario.
 "Pyoro" and "Paper Plane", two bonus minigames that appear in Mega Microgames!, were reworked into two full titles for the DSiWare service as Bird & Beans and Paper Airplane Chase, respectively.
 In addition, some of the microgames featured in Mega Microgames! also return in the ninth installment, WarioWare Gold.
-The game has also been re-released through the Virtual Console on Wii U, the Ambassador Program on Nintendo 3DS and on the Nintendo Switch Online + Expansion Pack.
+The game has also been re-released through the Virtual Console on Wii U, the Ambassador Program on Nintendo 3DS and on the Nintendo Classics service.